durham-qlm/durham-qlm.github.io/join/phdrecruit.md

   <td>
 	<br>
       	<h5><a id="spindynamics">Quantum spin dynamics with ultracold polar molecules</a></h5><br>
 Understanding quantum systems of many interacting particles is one of the greatest challenges in modern physics.
 In this project, you will study an artificial quantum system constructed by loading ultracold RbCs molecules into an optical lattice.
-Dipolar interactions can be precisely engineered between the molecules generating quantum entanglement and coherent many-body states, and the resulting dynamics observed using a quantum gas microscope that enables the detection of the position and state of individual molecules in the array.
+Dipolar interactions can be precisely engineered between the molecules generating quantum entanglement and coherent many-body states, and the resulting dynamics observed using a quantum gas microscope that enables the detection of the position and state of individual molecules in the array. <br><br>

 As part of our team, you will join our established RbCs quantum gas microscope experiment.
 This project will extend our current capabilities by implementing a rotationally-magic trap for the molecules that enables highly coherent spins to be encoded into the rotational states of the molecules.
-You will study of a range of tunable spin models in experiments, and have opportunities to collaborate with world-renowned local and international theory partners.
+You will study of a range of tunable spin models in experiments, and have opportunities to collaborate with world-renowned local and international theory partners. <br><br>

-For further details about the RbCs quantum gas microscope experiment click here, or for further information contact  <a href="https://www.durham.ac.uk/staff/s-l-cornish/">Prof. Simon Cornish</a> or <a href="https://durham-qlm.uk/members/current/gregory/">Dr. Philip Gregory</a>.
+For further details about the RbCs quantum gas microscope experiment <a href="https://www.cornishlabs.uk/microscope">click here</a>, or for further information contact  <a href="https://www.durham.ac.uk/staff/s-l-cornish/">Prof. Simon Cornish</a> or <a href="https://durham-qlm.uk/members/current/gregory/">Dr. Philip Gregory</a>.

 <a href="#proj">Back to table</a>